Sunlight® Laundry Detergent Supports Expansion Of Free Laundry Access Program To Help Canadians In Need

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Sept.
-09, 2024 (GLOBE NEWSWIRE) -- As part of its Helping Canadians ShineTM initiative, Sunlight® laundry detergent, a Henkel brand, is proud to announce that it is supporting expansion of Free Laundry Access, a charity that helps Canadians in need access laundry services.
+TORONTO, September 12, 2024 /3BL/ - As part of its Helping Canadians ShineTM initiative, Sunlight® laundry detergent, a Henkel brand, is proud to announce that it is supporting expansion of Free Laundry Access, a charity that helps Canadians in need access laundry services.

 Sunlight® laundry detergent will help Free Laundry Access expand to a total of four locations across Toronto, Hamilton and Vancouver.
 Since its launch in 2021 by Toronto laundromat and café owner, Nancy Seto, Free Laundry Access has been providing its services from a single location in the west end of the city.